dafny-lang/rfcs/0012-unicode-strings.md

 The `System.Text.Rune` struct is provided to represent any Unicode scalar value, and its API guarantees that invalid values (e.g. surrogates) will be rejected on construction.
 The method `String.EnumerateRunes()` produces the sequence of runes in a string via an `IEnumerator<Rune>`.
+Any invalid UTF-16 sequences are enumerated as the `U+FFFD` "Replacement Character" `Rune` value.

 ## Java:

 `char` is one of the eight primitive types in Java, and also represents a UTF-16 code unit.
 In recent versions of the Java Runtime Environment, the `java.lang.String` class supports encoding its data either in UTF-16 or in Latin-1, where the latter is an optimization for space when all characters in the string are supported by this encoding.
+A `String` value may contain invalid sequences such as unpaired surrogates.

 Java does not included a dedicated type for Unicode scalar values and instead uses the 32-bit wide `int` primitive type.
+The `CharSequence.codePoints()` method produces an `IntStream` enumerating the UTF-32 code points in a valid String, but will enumerate unpaired surrogates directly as zero-extended `int` values.

 ## Go:

-In Go a string is a read-only slice of bytes, which generally contains UTF-8 encoded bytes but may contain arbitrary bytes.
-The `rune` type is an alias for `int32`.
+In Go a string is a read-only slice of bytes, which generally contains UTF-8 encoded bytes but may contain arbitrary bytes: the Go compiler will reject invalid string literals, but it is still possible for strings to contain invalid UTF-8 bytes at runtime.
+The `rune` type is an alias for `int32`, and the Go compiler does not prevent casting out-of-range values such as `0x11_0000` as `rune` values.

 ## JavaScript: